MaayanLab/Zika-RNAseq-Pipeline/README.md

-# RNA-Seq data analysis pipeline: an example of processing a Zika virus study from NCBI's GEO
+# An Open RNA-Seq Data Analysis Pipeline with an Example of Reprocessing Data from a Recent Zika Virus Studyfrom NCBI's GEO

 _Zichen Wang_ and _Avi Ma'ayan_

+_BD2K-LINCS Data Coordination and Integration Center (DCIC)_ _Icahn School of Medicine at Mount Sinai, New York, NY 10029 USA_

 ## Browse the notebook